Edward-Phillips/shakespearianPokemon/README.md

 ## Using Docker

 1. [Install Docker](https://docs.docker.com/get-docker/) and [docker-compse](https://docs.docker.com/compose/install/) on your machine.
-1. you will need to set your environmental variables to configure your api url, database urls and  shakespeare translation key if you have one. check out the .env.example file for more information on the database urls.
+1. you will need to set your environmental variables in a .env file to configure your api url, database urls and  shakespeare translation key if you have one. check out the .env.example file for more information on the database urls.
 1. checkout the repository:

 ```